Shimmur/composable-open-url/README.md

 )
 ```

-Next, you need to attach the view modifier to our view amd hand it a store scoped to the URL state that you will want to open:
+Next, you need to attach the view modifier to our view and hand it a store scoped to the URL state that you want to open:

 ```swift
 struct FeatureView: View {